 Following the North Thompson River you are soon in the warm and dry interior plateau of British Columbia with Kamloops the only larger town.
 Time to browse and to shop for supplies and groceries.
-The river now widens into a huge lake surrounded by arid hills and sparse pine forests.
 Your campground (showers) is by the historic Hat Creek Ranch, once an important “road house”, a place to rest and stock up supplies during the gold rush of 150 years ago.
 If you don’t feel like pitching you tent today you can chose to sleep in a tipi, or a hut or even in a covered wagon (optional $45.00 to $85.00).

 The Gold Rush Trail cuts through the land of the Salish First Nations.
 It came into existence during the 1850 Frazer River gold rush and linked the coast with the northern interior before the automobile.
 You visit the small historic town of Lillooet which celebrates those wild gold rush years.
-Now you make your way down the western slopes of the steep and rugged Coast Mountains to Whistler, the renowned ski resort at the edge of Garibaldi Provincial Park.
-Some runs are still open in summer, but the alpine town stays vibrant all year round.
-On the menu is an easy hike under ancient trees to a lake surrounded by mountain giants.
+Now you make your way down the western slopes of the steep and rugged Coast Mountains to Whistler, the popular summer and winter resort town at the edge of Garibaldi Park.
+On the menu are the attractions of the town and an easy hike under ancient trees to a lake surrounded by mountain giants.
 You pitch you tent for the next two nights in a park with four clear lakes for swimming and a choice of hiking trails.
 Not far away is the sleepy town of Squamish, much like Whistler from years ago when it was the hideout for hippies and artists.
 Hiking time 1 to 2 hours.

 Mount Garibaldi Park with 2678 m (8786 ft) is the highest peak of the park which contains a multitude of plant and animal species and 90 km (56 mi) of hiking trails from easy walks to extreme trekking.
 Black Tusk, in the heart of the park, offers amazing natural spectacles like Panorama Ridge, Helm Glacier, or the Sphinx.
 A day hike takes you to the shore of a Lake with trails for further exploring.
 Hiking time 4 – 6 hours.

 South along the scenic Sea to Sky Highway with towering rock faces that plunge to the sea and rivers cascading in bubbly plumes off sheer cliffs.
 The intense blue colours of Howe Sound clash with brilliant white glacier ice and jagged black peaks against an azure sky.
 It winds through mountain communities that started as logging, mining, ranching and farming outposts and ends just north of Vancouver.
 Short city tour of downtown with Canada Place, Chinatown, Gastown, a walk on busy Robson Street and then the downtown hotel for tonight.

 Some of the best wilderness hiking on Vancouver Island is among the glaciated peaks of the Central Island.
 Strathcona Park was created in 1911 for those who seek adventure in remote alpine surroundings.
 You can reach the “Forbidden Plateau” via several routes.
 A 15 km (9.3 mi) loop trail near starts already at the 1100 m (3665 ft) level and offers panoramic views over southern British Columbia.
 Hiking time 5 hours.